cockroachdb/docs/v20.2/partitioning.md

         CONFIGURE ZONE USING constraints='[+region=us]';
     ~~~

-2. Create a replication zone for the `europe` partition and constrain its data to the German datacenter:
+2. Create a replication zone for the `europe` partition and constrain its data to the German availability zone:

     {% include copy-clipboard.html %}
     ~~~ sql